Grand Rapids Hotel: Blowtorch fire

 The Grand Rapids Hotel burned to the ground on July 24, 1929, due to a suspicious blowtorch incident involving Glenn Goodart.
 According to newspaper articles, Goodart was alone and accidentally burned the hotel by dropping a blowtorch.
 At the time, there were suspicions whether the fire was intentional, but Goodart was never prosecuted for arson.
 Goodart had only one leg due to a train accident.
-Shortly after the hotel burned down, the Wall Street Crash of 1929 occurred and the hotel was never rebuilt due to a lack of money caused by the Great Depression.
+Shortly after the hotel burned down, the Wall Street crash of 1929 occurred and the hotel was never rebuilt due to a lack of money caused by the Great Depression.
 Goodart became Finance Commissioner for the City of Mount Carmel, Illinois, three months after the Grand Rapids Hotel was destroyed.

 Present condition of hotel site

-The hotel and dam concrete remains are still existing and visible.
+The hotel and dam concrete remains still exist and are visible.
 The front steps of the hotel can be viewed from the river road outside of Mount Carmel, Illinois.